AliSaei/HiCSuite/README.md

 # HiCSuite
-A tool for scaffolding genome using Hi-C data
+A novel tool for chromosome level scaffolding of genome using Hi-C data